-(U//FOUO) If you are out for self-monitoring for COVID-19, have a test pending for COVID-19, tested positive for COVID-19, or were diagnosed with COVID-19, you are not permitted back into any DIA facility until you have been approved by the DIA Surgeon General.
-This applies to ALL personnel working in ALL DIA facilities (military, civilian or contractor).
-Absolutely no one can approve you coming back into the building other than the DIA Surgeon General.
-Starting today, individuals sent home for self-monitoring, individuals with pending COVID-19 tests, positive COVID-19 tests, or who have been diagnosed COVID-19 positive.
+(U//FOUC) If you are out for self-monitoring for COVID-19, have a tested positive for COVID-19, or were diagnosed with COVID-19, you into any DIA facility until you have been approved by the DIA Surgeo ALL personnel working in ALL DIA facilities (military, civilian or contract can approve you coming back into the building other than the DIA Su today, individuals sent home for self-monitoring, individuals with pendositive COVID-19 tests, or who have been diagnosed COVID-19 po u are not permitted back in General.
+This applies to actor).
+Absolutely no one lirgeon General.
+Starting ding COVID-19 tests, b)(3):10 JSC 424 (U//FOUS) How to Contact OSG and Get Cleared: Employees, or su employees, may request medical clearance, by sending an email on need the name and contact number(s) for the employee.
+(U) Those employees without email access will need to call (U) Please remember it is important to continue practicing social distances respiratory hygiene to minimize your risk of exposure to and transmis

-(b)(3):10 USC 424

-(U//FOUO) How to Contact OSG and Get Cleared: Employees, or supervisors on behalf of their employees, may request medical clearance, by sending an email on OSG will need the name and contact number(s) for the employee.

-(U) Those employees without email access will need to call

-(U) Please remember it is important to continue practicing social distancing, hand hygiene, and respiratory hygiene to minimize your risk of exposure to and transmission of COVID-19.